Mozo guides

 • Type of credit

-• 24 months worth of repayment history
+• 24 months’ worth of repayment history.

-The concept
+The concept of open banking explained

 Open banking centres on the idea that you deserve to have complete access to the consumer data that is collected by banks and financial institutions.
 This is important because, with it, you’re better informed to make wiser financial decisions about the providers and products you choose to manage your money with.
-Essentially, you’ll be able to choose whether you want to share your data with other big banks, smaller lenders and other up-and-coming fintechs so that you can get the best possible deal when it comes to your personal finances.

 The infrastructure